Lugard Road

-Lugard Road is a road located on Victoria Peak, Hong Kong, named after Sir Frederick Lugard, Governor of Hong Kong from 1907 to 1912.
+Lugard Road (Chinese: 盧吉道) is a road located on Victoria Peak, Hong Kong, named after Sir Frederick Lugard (later Lord Lugard), Governor of Hong Kong from 1907 to 1912.
 Located some 400 m above sea level, the road is a popular walking path that forms part of the Hong Kong Trail, and is known for spectacular vistas over Victoria Harbour.

 Description

 Lugard Road lies approximately 400 m above sea level.
 It is a semi-circular 2.4 km road on Victoria Peak that mainly follows the contours of the hillside, connecting Victoria Gap in the east to the Hatton Road-Harlech Road junction in the west.
 Joining Harlech Road seamlessly at its end, a circuit is formed around The Peak.
 Lugard Road is the initial section of Stage 1 of the 50 km Hong Kong Trail.
 Most of Lugard Road enjoys dense tree cover, and a variety of tropical vegetation can be found along its length.
 The views of the city below from Lugard Road are variously described in travel guides as "stunning" and "spectacular".

 The road is approximately 3 m wide at its widest and less than 2 m at its narrowest and, while not entirely pedestrian, has vehicular restrictions.
 Permits to use this road are only issued to residents for access to their properties.